NUbots/NUbots/module/purpose/Striker/README.md

 In the ready state, makes a Ready subtask.

-In the playing state (for both normal game mode and penalty shootout), it looks for the ball, walks to the ball, kicks the ball and recovers from falling.
+In the playing state (for both normal game mode and penalty shootout), finds the ball, fixates on the ball, walks to the ball, kicks the ball and recovers from falling.

 ## Usage